 COVID-19 Privacy Notice

-List of Clergy, Staff and Visitors to Church buildings
+List of Clergy, Staff, Worshipers and Visitors to Church buildings

-This notice explains how information about you will be used temporarily by the Parochial Church Council of Warblington with Emsworth during the Covid-19 pandemic crisis so we can put in place a list of clergy, staff and visitors to the church building/s, as requested by the Government in support of NHS Test and Trace.
+This notice explains how information about you will be used temporarily by the Parochial Church Council of the Parish of Warblington with Emsworth during the Covid-19 pandemic crisis so we can put in place a list of clergy, staff, worshipers and visitors to the church building/s, as requested by the Government in support of NHS Test and Trace.

-The PCC of the Warblington with Emsworth parish are the data controller (contact details in section 7. below).
+The Parochial Church Council of the Parish of Warblington with Emsworth, 20a Church Path, Emsworth, Hampshire PO10 7DP is the data controller.
 This means we decide how your personal data is used and why.

 Although we may have your contact details already for our usual work the Covid-19 pandemic has created a unique situation and additional reasons for us to collect the name and contact telephone numbers of all clergy, staff and visitors who visit/use our church building/s in order to support NHS Test and Trace.
 This is specifically in relation to contact tracing, which is the process of identifying, assessing, and managing people who have been exposed to a disease to prevent onward transmission and the investigation of local outbreaks.